David R. Kingsley: Biography

 A firefighter before the war, Kingsley joined the Army Air Forces from Portland, Oregon in April 1942, and by June 23, 1944 was a second lieutenant serving as a bombardier in the 97th Bombardment Group, Fifteenth Air Force.
-On that day, during a raid over Ploieşti, Romania, his aircraft was badly damaged and several crewmen wounded by fire from enemy fighters.
+On that day, during a raid over Ploiești, Romania, his aircraft was badly damaged and several crewmen wounded by fire from enemy fighters.
 When the pilot gave the order to bail out of the crippled plane, Kingsley voluntarily gave up his parachute to SSgt.
 Michael Sullivan, whose chute had been lost.
 Kingsley was killed when the aircraft crashed a short time later.
 For these actions, he was posthumously awarded the Medal of Honor ten months later, on April 9, 1945; the medal was presented to Kingsley's brother, Thomas E. Kingsley, by Major General Ralph P. Cousins.

-Kingsley, aged 25 at his death, was buried in Arlington National Cemetery, Arlington County, Virginia.
+Kingsley, aged 25 at his death, was buried at Arlington National Cemetery in Arlington County, Virginia.